damccull/freetimeprogrammer/content/blog/11_DRAFT_containerize_foundryvtt_with_cloudflare_tunnel/index.md

 }
 ```

-Create a podman-compose configuration file to define the services and configure the pod.
+Create a compose configuration file to define the services and configure the pod.
 In the
 following compose file there are some changes you need to make:

 1. Change the 'volumes' path to match your user name.